zackiles/elasticsearch-odm/README.md

 ##### `.toObject()`
 Like Mongoose, strips all non-document properties from the instance and returns an object.

+##### `.toMapping()`
+Returns a complete Elasticsearch mapping for this model based off it's schema.
+If no schema was used, it returns nothing.
+Used internally, but it's there if you'd like it.

 ### Model
 Model definitions returned from .model() in core include several static functions to help query and manage documents.
 Most functions are similar to Mongoose, but due to the differences in Elasticsearch, querying includes some extra advanced features.